Each post is edited and fact-checked by industry experts to ensure that we are providing accurate information for our readers.

 3. Get a Mortgage Pre-Approval

 A mortgage pre-approval shows you how much home you qualify for.
-It’s time to get a pre-approval when you decide to buy a home.
+The best time to get a pre-approval is before you start house hunting.
 This can be two months or a year in advance — whatever makes sense for you.

 4. Hire a Real Estate Agent